 He is an editor of Payments and Fintech Lawyer and a contributor to the Review of Banking and Financial Services and the Journal of International Banking Law.
 John has also been contributing editor to Butterworths Financial Regulation Service for Payment Systems and Electronic Money.
 John is an English-qualified solicitor and a member of the District of Columbia bar in the United States.

-John is ranked in Chambers UK 2020 for Financial Services: Payments Law, with clients describing him as “extremely knowledgeable, very thoughtful and hands-on.”
+John is ranked in Chambers UK 2021 for Financial Services: Payments Law, where clients say “He's an extremely commercial lawyer, able to easily digest often complex information in order to produce effective opinions and guidance.”
 He is also ranked in Chambers FinTech 2020 where the London team is cited for its “robust financial regulatory and data privacy offering.”
 Commentators in the 2019 edition say “he is very much an expert in the payments industry, has good relationships and a strong team behind him.”
 John is also listed in Who’s Who Legal: Data 2020 and named as a Leading Lawyer in IFLR 1000 2017 for Financial Services Regulatory.